plus3it/win-ebs-backups/README.md

 # WinEBSbackups
 This project contains a collection of scripts designed to facilitate the creation of and recovery from EBS volume snapshots for Windows-based EC2 instances.
 These utilities are based on the work done for the [LxEBSbackups](https://github.com/ferricoxide/LxEBSbackups) project.
 These utilities are implemented in Windows PowerShell.
-However, due to limitations with Windows-based filesystems, lack features like filesystem quiescing and implementation of consistency-bropup functionality.
+However, due to limitations with Windows-based filesystems, this tool-set lacks features like filesystem quiescing and implementation of consistency-bropup functionality.

 When used as intended, these utilities allow for easy creation and maintenance of  - and recovery from - EBS snapshots for server instances running on AWS.